Sangita-Sen-24/First-one/README.md

 # First-one
-This is a first practice project
+This is a first practice project.